ebi-gdp/docs/docs/how-to/encrypt/gui.md

 * Download your public key (it will appear in your downloads folder, e.g. `INTD00000000027.pub`)

 :::tip
-* Each public key has a linked secret key, which we store securely on the platform
+* Each public key has a linked secret 'private' key, which we store securely on the platform
 * We use the secret key to temporarily decrypt your data and calculate PGS when you submit jobs
 * The secret key automatically expires 2 weeks after it's created to keep your data safe
 * Any encrypted data with an expired secret key cannot be decrypted and are automatically deleted on the platform